Phu Pha Daeng Wildlife Sanctuary: Geography

 Phu Pha Daeng Wildlife Sanctuary is located about 35 km northeast of Phetchabun town in Ban Klang, Ban Tio, Chang Talut, Huai Rai, Pak Chong and Thai Ibun subdistricts of Lom Sak District of Phetchabun Province.

 The sanctuary's area is 235 km2 and is abutting Nam Nao National Park to the north and east and Tat Mok National Park to the south.

 Landscape is largely covered by forests and in the west by mountains, the altitude varies from 200 m to 1143 m.
 This part of the Phetchabun Mountains has several small streams, which are tributaries of the Pa Sak River.

 Topography

 Landscape is mostly covered by forested mountains, such as Phu Luak, Khao Khok Dein Thasi, Khao Khun Nam Phai and Khao Wang Han.
 The total forested area is 98%, divided into 66% high slope mountain area (mountain tops, high ridges, deeply incised streams, shallow valleys, upper slopes and local ridges) and 32% hill slope area (open slopes, midslope ridges and u-shaped valleys).

+Climate

+The climate is characterised by three seasons: a wet season from May to October, a cooler, dry period from November to the beginning of February and a hot, dry season from mid-February to the beginning of May.
+Average highest temperature is 28.1 C and the average lowest temperature is 10.2 C.

+The average precipitation amounts to 1,458 mm per year.
+The average relative humidity is 76.0 percent.